rmjordas/awesome-vue/content/components-and-libraries/ui-utilities.md

 - [vue-m-validator](https://github.com/silksofthesoul/vue-m-validator) - Model data validation library, for VueJs.
 - [vue-isyourpasswordsafe](https://github.com/Pitu/vue-isyourpasswordsafe) - A small utility written in Vue that checks if the given password has been leaked against the Have I Been Pwned API.

+## Resize

+- [vue-not-visible](https://github.com/PxyUp/vue-not-visible) - Vue directive for removing from dom (like v-if) element on screen smaller than breakpoints.

 ## Scroll

 Set window scroll position